13 reasons why living on a boat in a marina is better than living in a house on land

 1. You Can Move Your Boat & Live Anywhere.

 Consider how easy it is to move.
-Instead of getting the house ready to sell, listing it, having showings, looking for a new house, making sure the logistics all work out and on and on…you simply untie the lines and move your home to a new location.
+Instead of getting the house ready to sell, listing it, having showings, looking for a new house, and making sure the logistics all work out, you untie the lines and move your home to a new location.

 2. People Around You Pay Millions For Your View.

-In a marina, you will often have waterfront property for a fraction of the cost that homeowners in the same are are paying.
+In a marina, you will often have waterfront property for a fraction of the cost homeowners in the same area are paying.
 In many cases, the view from the maria is even far superior!

 3. The Cost Of Living On A Boat In A Marina Can Be Much Lower.

 Boat owners in a marina pay a monthly rent for the boat slip.
 There is usually a large discount for taking out a long-term contract (ex.
-Over 6 months).
-Other costs include electricity and some marinas charge a liveaboard fee.
+Over six months).
+Other costs include electricity, and some marinas charge a liveaboard fee.
 That’s it.
 Compare that with the standard bills you get living in a house.

 4. There Is Often A Wonderful Liveaboard Community.

 The social setting is fantastic.
-Almost every evening you’ll see liveaboards get together and enjoy a chat and drink along the dock or aboard a boat.
+Almost every evening, you’ll see liveaboard boaters get together and enjoy a chat and drink along the dock or aboard a boat.
 The friendships made amongst liveaboard boaters are meaningful and fulfilling.

 5. Full-time Liveaboards Have Common Values.

-Liveaboards all have a love for the water, are not into buying things for the sake of buying them (no space).
+Liveaboards all love the water and are not into buying things for the sake of buying them (no space).
 Most boaters are very interested in conservation, green technology, and taking care of the planet.
 Many work from the boat or are entrepreneurial in spirit.
-They value strong friendships and work very hard to make others feel welcomed and wanted.
+They value strong friendships and work hard to make others feel welcomed and wanted.

 Liveaboards give, give, and give.
-Someone is always cooking too much and invites others over.
+Someone is always cooking too much and inviting others over.
 There’s always a last-minute decision to have sundowners and appetizers.
-Liveaboards generally don’t have cable/satellite TV so they’re not inundated with negative news.
+Liveaboards generally don’t have cable/satellite TV, so they’re not inundated with negative news.
 Although conversations about topical news will be had, it certainly doesn’t dominate the time spent together.
-Usually the topic of discussion has something to do with the latest boat fix that is required!
+Usually, the topic of discussion has something to do with the latest boat fix that is required!

-Stories are shared, jokes are told and food and drink are passed around.
-There is a deep feeling of respect and community amongst boaters living on a boat in a marina.
+Stories are shared, jokes are told, and food and drink are passed around.
+Boaters living in marinas feel a deep sense of respect and community.

-In a neighborhood people from all walks of life and values converge in one area often having very little in common.
+In a neighborhood, people from all walks of life and values converge in one area, often with little in common.
+Do you need more convincing that Living on a boat in a marina is amazing?

-6. Easy to meet new friends every week.
+6. It is easy to make new friends every week.

-Marinas often have the usual liveaboards and long-term tenants but they also have new visitors.
-One week you might meet a fascinating couple who are making their way south and another week you could meet a sailing family headed to the north.
-No matter who stops by it’s easy to say ‘hi’ while you help them with their lines, do a quick introduction and before you know it you feel like you have new best friends.
-In today’s society it’s rare to meet your neighbors let alone have a constant churn of new and exciting people to meet.
+Marinas often have the usual liveaboards and long-term tenants, as well as new visitors.
+One week, you might meet a fascinating couple making their way south, and another week, you could meet a sailing family headed to the north.
+No matter who stops by, it’s easy to say ‘hi’ while you help them with their lines, do a quick introduction, and before you know it, you feel like you have new best friends.
+In today’s society, it’s rare to meet your neighbors, let alone have a constant churn of new and exciting people to meet.

-Most boats are drastically different so you can’t compare them.
-And due to the lifestyle, the type of people that live on boats are not very interested in material possessions.
-When a neighbor gets a new tender you will celebrate with a ride around the harbor rather than think, ‘Oh man, he got the latest and best new car.
+Most boats are drastically different, so you can’t compare them.
+Due to their lifestyles, the type of people who live on boats are not very interested in material possessions.
+When a neighbor gets a new tender, you will celebrate with a ride around the harbor rather than think, ‘Oh man, he got the latest and best new car.
 I feel inferior!’

 8. Less Space = Less Crap.

-There is a massively reduced amount of space on a boat so the need for crap is low.
+There is a massively reduced amount of space on a boat, so the need for crap is low.
 A reduction in stuff is a reward in its own right.
-No longer will you need to fill cupboards, attics and closets with things you no longer use or need.
+You will no longer need to fill cupboards, attics, and closets with things you no longer use or need.
 On a boat, you only keep what you need.
-When something is no longer useful it gets passed on.
+When something is no longer helpful, it gets passed on.

-And boaters are always offering ‘treasures of the bilge’ – one person’s junk is another person’s desire.
-Boating communities often do swaps so if you want something and you wait long enough it will probably come to you.
+Boaters always offer ‘treasures of the bilge’—one person’s junk is another person’s desire.
+Boating communities often do swaps, so if you want something and you wait long enough, it will probably come to you.
+Living on a boat in a marina is awesome.

 9. Boaters Are Okay In A Flood!

-If it floods, in an area prone to flooding, your house will ride the tide rather than take on water.
-It’s similar for hurricanes – if you want to get out of the way you can move.
+If it floods in an area prone to flooding, your house will ride the tide rather than take on water.
+This is similar to hurricanes—if you want to get out of the way, you can move.
 A house can’t.
 It will have to take the brunt of whatever nature is sending.

 10. Can’t Beat The Wildlife.

-Not only will you have dogs in the liveaboard ‘neighborhood,’ but you might just be graced with dolphins, pelicans, sea birds, and a variety of other beautiful creatures that you won’t find on land.
+Not only will you have dogs in the liveaboard ‘neighborhood,’ but you might also see dolphins, pelicans, sea birds, and other beautiful creatures you won’t find on land.

 Doesn’t a dolphin visit sound better than a raccoon in your trash or a skunk in your garage?